Geological CO2 storage assessment in emerging CCS regions: Review of sequestration potential, policy development, and socio-economic factors in Poland: Storage Potential of Sedimentary Basins in Poland

 \subsubsection{Polish Lowlands Basin (PLB) – Study Areas I, III, VI, VII}

 The Permian-Mesozoic PLB, covering 72\% of Poland’s territory, accounts for approximately 85\% of the country’s theoretical CO\textsubscript{2} storage potential.
 Key sub-regions include:

 \begin{itemize} \item \textbf{Bełchatów Zone (Study Area I):} Characterized by Lower Jurassic anticlinal traps such as Budziszewice-Zaosie and Wojszyce, these zones exhibit porosity ranging from 15–25\% and are positioned in supercritical CO\textsubscript{2} conditions (35–70°C at depths of 775 to 2,265 m).
-Caprock integrity is ensured by a 100-m-thick Toarcian claystone with nano-darcy-scale permeability. \textbf{Key risk}: The proximity to Łódź potable aquifers necessitates targeted geochemical monitoring of brine-freshwater interfaces.
+A 100-m-thick Toarcian claystone with nano-darcy-scale permeability ensures caprock integrity. \textbf{Key risk}: The proximity to Łódź potable aquifers necessitates targeted geochemical monitoring of brine-freshwater interfaces.

 \item \textbf{Mazovia Trough (Study Area III):} Featuring a multi-reservoir Jurassic-Cretaceous system (Bielsk-Bodzanów, Sierpc anticlines) with net sand thicknesses of 20-30 m, dynamic simulations indicate a capacity to handle industrial emissions from Warsaw-Płock, totaling 2.6 Gt. \textbf{Conflict}: This area overlaps with shale gas exploration licenses on the Lublin Basin periphery.